LytexWZ/Spty-prm/README.md

 # Spty-prm
-A small mod for the spotify app that deletes all ads
+A small mod for the spotify app that deletes all ads in windows

 ---------------------------- INSTALL GUIDE ----------------------------